The Greek Tycoon

 The Greek Tycoon is a 1978 American biographical romantic drama film, of the roman à clef type, directed by J. Lee Thompson.
 The screenplay by Morton S. Fine is based on a story by Fine, Nico Mastorakis, and Win Wells, who loosely based it on Aristotle Onassis and his relationship with Jacqueline Kennedy.
 Mastorakis denied this, instead stating "We're not doing a film about Aristotle Onassis.
 It's a personification of all Greek Tycoons."
 The film stars Anthony Quinn in the title role and Jacqueline Bisset as the character based on Kennedy.
-Quinn also appeared in Thompson's picture The Passage, released the following year.
+Quinn also appeared in Thompson's 1979 film The Passage.
+Various plot lines track the Kennedy assassination and Onassis relationships but the ordering of the timeline being vastly different.
+Onassis' son did die in a plane crash, one of his ex-wives committed suicide and the marriage was short lived due to a sudden illness.
+Names were similar but not identical.